-The Dallas Cowboys, owned by Jerry Jones, have an estimated value of $2.1 billion and were ranked by Forbes as the 5th most valuable sports team in the world.
+The Dallas Cowboys franchise, owned by Jerry Jones, has an estimated value of $2.1 billion and was ranked by Forbes as the 5th most valuable sports team in the world.
 All but 2 of the NFL’s 32 teams ranked in the top 50 (they were 51 and 52).3

 Clearly, the NFL is a money-making enterprise.

 Greening NFL Teams and Stadiums

 Do the billionaire NFL team owners care about saving a few million bucks here and there by greening their own operations?
-Maybe, maybe not, but I can’t imagine them being opposed to good PR.
+Maybe, maybe not, but I cannot imagine them being opposed to good PR.

 NFL stadium owners have a lot to gain both financially and environmentally by implementing green practices and making green infrastructure improvements.
 Putting on an NFL game for 70,000 fans requires huge amounts of electricity, gas, water, food, drink, paper, and plastic.
 Those 70,000 people generate a mountain of waste.
 Even though there are only 8 to 12 NFL games played in home stadiums each year, stadiums host other events and must keep their baseline facility running on off days.

 Expertise and money are available to NFL teams and stadiums that want to go green.
 The Green Sports Alliance, Natural Resources Defense Council, and United States Green Building Council provide technical advice and best practices.
 Corporate sponsors and other companies contribute personnel and funding to support green programs and pay for green building improvements.

 Some NFL teams are greening their operations, offices, and training facilities by installing energy efficient light bulbs and motion sensors, purchasing recycled content paper and plastic, using green cleaning products, recycling, and switching from paper to online marketing materials.
 Some teams are purchasing carbon offsets for travel and Renewable Energy Certificates (RECs) to offset energy use.